2 Challenges to Shareholder Primacy

 Introduction

 In your own life, you will most likely spend money on things that you value.
 However, in a business, this can be a little bit different, as you will have to consider what others value.
+Not all businesses are the same in terms of legal structures and responsibilities.
 In this chapter, we will explore the common business structures that are in Australia, and discuss different views of what the role of the company is in society.
+This is particularly important when considering social and environmental factors in business decisions, which all businesses have to consider as they are a part of, and interact with, society.
 You will also learn how to apply different business purpose theories to a case.

 Basic Legal Forms of Business